-- Many major destinations like France, Germany, and Spain offer reduced fares only with the purchase of an annual discount card; the overall cost might not be worth it if you are visiting the country for a short time.
+- Many major destinations like France, Germany, and Spain offer reduced fares only with the purchase of an annual discount card; the overall cost is usually not worth it if you are visiting the country for a short time.

-Eurail and Interail Passes for Senior Travelers — Are They Worth It?
+Eurail and Interrail Passes for Senior Travelers — Are They Worth It?

-Before moving on to the individual countries, it is worth noting that there are the popular Eurail Senior Pass (for non-EU travelers) and Interail (for European residents) offer senior discounts on their single and multi-country passes.
+Before moving on to the individual countries, it is worth noting that there are the popular Eurail Senior Pass (for non-EU travelers) and Interrail Senior Pass (for European residents), which offer senior discounts on their single and multi-country passes.
 Essentially, if you’re 60 or over on your first day of travel, you can get a 10% discount on a pass that lets you take certain types of trains as you cross through a particular country—or all of Europe.

-Keep in mind that these passes are for passengers who plan on doing a lot of traveling within a short time period as they were originally meant for backpackers and gap years travelers.
-If you’re a spry senior crossing countries off your bucket list, then by all means, consider a Senior Pass.
-Otherwise, you might find other options more practical and economical.
-At this site, we tend to encourage slow travel and getting to really know each location for more than a couple of days, so for us, these passes are rarely worth their cost.
+Keep in mind that these Eurail/Interrail passes are for serious travellers who plan on doing a lot of traveling within a short time period — they were originally meant for backpackers and gap years travelers.
+If you’re a spry senior crossing countries off your bucket list quickly, then by all means, consider a pass.

 European Senior Discounts on Train Travel by Country

-We haven’t yet been able to cover senior travel in Albania, Belarus, Georgia, Greece, Ireland, Kosovo, Latvia, Moldova, Romania, Russia, Serbia, or the Ukraine.
-If you know about senior discounts on national train routes in these countries and how to get them, please comment below so I can update this list.
+We haven’t yet been able to cover senior travel in Albania, Belarus, Georgia, Greece, Ireland, Kosovo, Latvia, Moldova, Romania, Russia, Serbia, or Ukraine.
+Soon, we hope.

 Most of the senior discount cards discussed below must be purchased annually and entitle you to discounts throughout the year.